Bachelor of Arts: Communication Studies - Film and Media Studies

 - * Construct short films in a variety of modes possibly such as narrative, documentary, animated and promotional. (*media production courses are encouraged but not required.)

 The Film and Media Studies emphasis provides an interdisciplinary study of film and media, including the history and theory of global cinema culture, critical media studies and extensive training in media production.
-Our courses emphasize critical thinking, creative exploration and skill development by combines the study of film history and theory with the art and practice of film-making.
+Our courses emphasize critical thinking, creative exploration and skill development by combining the study of film history and theory with the art and practice of film-making.
 Students write, produce, direct and edit several narrative, documentary and experimental shorts while studying histories and theories of the moving image.
-Students work with video, animation, non-linear editing systems and audio production tools.
 Internships and extracurricular activities prepare students for creative success, professional careers and advanced graduate studies.
 The program is aligned with UMKC’s visual and performing arts mission.

-The department has media classrooms and production spaces for student projects, that include a video production studio with multi-camera and “green-screen” capabilities, a sound recording facility with narration booth and radio console, and post production media labs outfitted with latest software, including Final Cut Pro, Avid, Pro Tools, Photoshop, After Effects, Flash, etc. These software packages provide the tools to not only edit sound and video, but to produce animation, motion graphics, and rich media content for the web.
-A student equipment checkout lab maintains an extensive inventory of production equipment ranging from traditional film cameras, such as Super 8 and 16mm; to the latest HD video cameras providing the capabilities for professional digital cinematography.
-Location lighting equipment includes tungsten, fluorescent & HMI instruments.
-Pro sound gear packages are also available to students including a wide variety of microphones, booms, mixers and digital recorders.
+The department has media classrooms and production spaces for student projects, that include a video production studio with multi-camera and “green-screen” capabilities, a sound recording facility with narration booth and radio console, and post production media labs.
+A student equipment checkout lab maintains an extensive inventory of production equipment providing the capabilities for professional cinematography, lighting and audio recording.
 Our facilities foster the ability to light, shoot and edit professionally, allowing the students to tell compelling stories that make an impact on audiences.

 Constitution Course Requirement